REMOTE HUTS

 Type

-Thomas River Hut is a standard NZFS 6-bunk SF70 design with open fire built about 1972.
+Thomas River Hut is a standard NZFS 6-bunk S70 design with open fire built in 1972.

 Condition

 Thomas River was in reasonable condition when Geoff first inspected it in 2015.
-In 2016 he, Hugh van Noorden and Liz Wightwick did some door repairs and replaced some external wall cladding, and some of the internal ply lining.
+In 2016 he and others did some door repairs and replaced some external wall cladding, and some of the internal ply lining.
 They built a new woodshed, replaced the rotten toilet seat, cut back some vegetation, and did a little trackwork.
-Later in the year Geoff, Liz, Hugh, Tracy-Lee Burkhart, and Peter Fullerton returned and replaced the ridging and skylight.
+Later in the year another team led by Geoff returned and replaced the ridging and skylight.
 The end window was removed and re-flashed, the Hut painted, and the tracks above and below the Hut recut.
 The Chimney was reattached in September 2020.
 Images of the Hut shifting process are at: gowildnz.smugmug.com/Thomas-River-moving-2019/.
-Geoff and Jane Morris attempted a roof paint in October that year but rain set in and washed it off.
+Geoff and Jane Morris attempted a roof paint in October that year, but rain set in and washed it off.
+The 2023 team finished things off and did the trackwork.

 Routes